 Stay Ahead of Wear and Tear with Regular Maintenance Services

-Good horse float maintenance is about regular maintenance, and it doesn't need to be much: your pre-departure checks will catch almost every problem before it becomes an issue, whether that's a broken taillight or a dodgy shackle.
+Good horse float maintenance is about regular upkeep, and it doesn't need to be much: your pre-departure checks will catch almost every problem before it becomes an issue, whether that's a broken taillight or a dodgy shackle.

 After a long trip, walk around your horse float and check for heat around the centre caps of the mags.
 If they’re hot to the touch, your wheel bearings need attention.
 While you're there, check that your wheel nuts are tight, your brake controller is working properly, and your jockey wheel is free from rust and able to lock to the A-frame of the float.
-These might seem like small things, but they’re the bits that keep everything rolling.

 Service Your Horse Float Annually: No Shortcuts